Icebergs floating in Jokulsarlon Glacier Lagoon in Iceland.

 Hat, gloves and a scarf or a neck gaiter/warmer:

-I personally prefer neck warmers to a scarf, especially for hiking as they easily double as face protection on cold and windy days.
 You should plan on bringing lightweight gloves just for everyday use and a pair of heavier waterproof ones if your itinerary includes glacier hiking/ice climbing.

 Wind/rainproof pants: